BalintCsala/VanillaPuddingTart/README.md

 ## How to install

-Usually works on the current snapshot (at the time of writing this, it's 1.17 pre-release 1), but make sure to check the last commit date!
-If it doesn't work on the latest and the date is before the release date of the snapshot, then I probably haven't gotten around to updating it yet.
-If it works, but the textures are messed up, that means that it's the wrong snapshot.

-This also only works if the resolution of your monitors exceeds or matches 1024x768 in both directions
+This shader only works if the resolution of your monitors exceeds or matches 1024x768 in both directions.

 1. Press the green `⤓ Code` button and select "Download ZIP"
 2. Extract the content of the ZIP file to your resource pack folder
-3. Start the game and enter into a world (a superflat with the void preset is a good starting point, as most normal worlds don't work)
+3. Start the game and enter into a world
 4. Go into video settings and set Graphics to _Fabulous!_
 5. Go into resource packs and enable the path tracing resource pack.
 Make sure to disable anything else, even if they don't have shaders.